antononcube/Raku-LLM-Functions/README.md

 &func3(dish => 'salad', cuisine => 'Russian', max-tokens => 300);
 ```
 ```
 # Certainly!
-Here's a classic Russian salad recipe: **Olivier Salad**, also known as Russian Potato Salad.
-It's very popular in Russia, especially during holidays.
+Here's a classic Russian salad recipe called **Olivier Salad**, also known simply as Russian Salad.
+It's very popular in Russia, especially during celebrations like New Year's.
 #
-# ### Olivier Salad (Russian Potato Salad)
+# ### Olivier Salad (Russian Salad) Recipe
 #
 # #### Ingredients:
-# - 4 medium potatoes
+# - 4-5 medium potatoes
 # - 3 medium carrots
 # - 4 eggs
-# - 200 grams (about 7 oz) cooked chicken breast or bologna sausage (optional)
+# - 200 grams (7 oz) boiled chicken breast (or ham, or bologna sausage)
 # - 1 cup canned peas (drained)
-# - 3-4 pickled cucumbers (or fresh cucumbers if pickles are not available)
+# - 3-4 pickled cucumbers (or dill pickles)
 # - 1 small onion (optional)
 # - 1 cup mayonnaise
 # - Salt and black pepper to taste
 #
 # #### Instructions:
-# 1. **Boil the vegetables and eggs:**
+# 1. **Cook the vegetables and eggs:**
-#    - Place potatoes and carrots in a pot of water and boil until tender (about 20-25 minutes).
-Let them cool, then peel.
+#    - Boil the potatoes and carrots with their skins on until tender (about 20-25 minutes).
-#    - Hard boil the eggs (about 10 minutes), then peel and cool.
+#    - Hard-boil the eggs (about 10 minutes).
+#    - Let them cool, then peel the potatoes, carrots, and eggs.
 #
 # 2. **Chop ingredients:**
-#    - Dice potatoes, carrots, eggs, chicken or sausage, and pickled cucumbers into small cubes.
+#    - Dice the potatoes, carrots, eggs, chicken breast, and pickles into small, uniform cubes.
 #    - Finely chop the onion if using.
 #
-# 3. **Mix the salad:**
+# 3. **Combine ingredients:**
-#    - In a large bowl, combine the diced ingredients and canned peas.
+#    - In a large bowl, mix the diced potatoes, carrots, eggs, chicken, pickles, peas, and onion.
-#    - Add mayonnaise, salt, and pepper to taste.
-#    - Mix gently until everything is well coated.
 #
-# 4. **Chill and serve:**
+# 4. **Add mayonnaise:**
-#    - Cover the salad and refrigerate for at least
+#    - Add the mayonnaise to the bowl and gently mix everything together until well combined.
+#    - Season with salt and
 ```

 --------